Box jellyfish: First aid for stings

+of vinegar, do prohibit further cnidae discharge and do not elicit adverse outcomes".

+Research results (Yanagihara, 2017) gave further supporting evidence for the safety and effectiveness of vinegar as a first aid response to two cubozoan (box jellyfish) species (Chironex fleckeri and Alatina alata), stating that "vinegar not only prevented cnidae discharge in vitro, dousing tentacles with it prior to removal significantly reduced the amount of venom delivered in our blood agarose model.
+Some have suggested that the addition of vinegar increases the venom exuded from already-discharged cnidae.
+We found no evidence for this in our data.
+If the application of vinegar caused an increase in venom deposition from already-discharged cnidae, then we would have expected an increased zone of hemolysis after its application.
+Instead, the opposite occurred.
+Thus, we conclude that there is no evidence that vinegar application induces further venom release from discharged cnidae, and that vinegar should be considered a safe rinse solution for cubozoan stings.
+We also found that dilutions of vinegar progressively led to a reduction in the ability to prevent cnidae discharge, thus vinegar should not be diluted prior to its use".

 Vinegar is made available on Australian beaches and in other places with venomous jellyfish.

 Removal of additional tentacles is usually done with a towel or gloved hand, to prevent secondary stinging.
-Tentacles can still sting if separated from the bell, or after the creature is dead.
+Tentacles can still sting if separated from the bell or after death.
 Removal of tentacles may cause unfired nematocysts to come into contact with the skin and fire, resulting in a greater degree of envenomation.

 Although commonly recommended in folklore and even some papers on sting treatment, there is no scientific evidence that urine, ammonia, meat tenderizer, sodium bicarbonate, boric acid, lemon juice, fresh water, steroid cream, alcohol, cold packs, papaya, or hydrogen peroxide will disable further stinging, and these substances may even hasten the release of venom.
 Heat packs have been proven for moderate pain relief.
 The use of pressure immobilization bandages, methylated spirits, or vodka is generally not recommended for use on jelly stings.